alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

-- TODO: Added `data-s` alias for `data-send` and `data-r` attribute for `data-receive`

-- TODO: Added `makeTXT` which returns a text value from a template after running substitutions over it.

 - TODO: Investigate: Added a `disconnectedCallback()` to clean up anything that can be removed when a component is removed.

 - TODO: Set up the `bitty` tag to listen for signals with `data-receive` to allow